 Join the UniSA Law Students Association USALSA today - membership is free!

 What is the Legal Advice Clinic and how can I get involved?

 The Legal Advice Clinic offers a free legal advice service to members of the public.
 The Clinic aims to assist in providing access to justice for those who need it, whilst simultaneously fostering a pro-bono ethic in law students.
 The Clinic also builds directly on the practical skills and experiential learning developed by the Law School curriculum.
 Students may participate in the Clinic by enrolling in the elective course called Legal Professional and Community Service Experience.
 Once enrolled in the course, students may elect to be placed at the Clinic for their work experience placement which is an integral part of the course.
 The Clinic also has a community legal education program.
 Students may select a community legal education project as their placement.
 Students who have completed a Clinic Placement within Legal Professional and Community Service Experience may also apply to complete their GDLP placement at the Clinic.
 For more information, please contact Rachel Spencer, Director: Professional Programs, or visit the Legal Advice Clinic webpage.

 Once I complete my degree can I practise law?

 No. If you wish to practise as a lawyer, you must complete a Practical Legal Training program.
 For further information visit the Admission to practice webpage.

 Should I study part-time or full-time?

 The minimum requirement for full-time study is 13.5 units, i.e. 3 courses each trimester, a favourable enrolment number for students who have work commitments.
 Students should consider that on average there are 4 contact hours per course per week, plus an additional 15 hours of individual study per course per week.
 Students are expected to attend all on campus classes and partake in all required readings, tasks and assessments.
-A useful link to assess your study balance can be found on the Learning and Teaching Unit's webpage.

 The Law Society of South Australia